Guinness Advertising, Pure Genius?

 Good things come to those who wait.

-Swimblack from 1998 is the story of an aging Italian swimmer who is a local celebrity and his yearly swim race against the Guinness tap of his brothers seafront pub.
+Swimblack from 1998 is the story of an aging Italian swimmer who is a local celebrity and his yearly swim race against the Guinness tap of his brother’s seafront pub.
 Shot in Monopoli in the Italian region of Puglia, the ad is embellished with wonderful local casting and imaginatively portrays the correct pour of a pint of Guinness, usually quoted as 119.5 seconds.
-Mambo No. 5 originally recorded and composed by Cuban Dámaso Pérez Prado, nostalgically accompanies the visual story telling.
+Mambo No. 5 originally recorded and composed by Cuban Dámaso Pérez Prado, nostalgically accompanies the visual storytelling.

-Surfer from 1999 is the story centres around the power of the sea and a Polynesian surfer who successfully rides a giant wave.
+Surfer from 1999 is the story centers around the power of the sea and a Polynesian surfer who successfully rides a giant wave.
 Shot atmospherically in black and white the crashing ‘white horses’ turn into mythological-sized horses, which dismount one surfer leaving only one to successfully conquer the gigantic waves.
 The others then join him to celebrate on the beach.

-Mr Glazer’s advert was inspired by the Artist Walter Crane’s 1893 painting titled ‘The Horses of Neptune’, which depicts the god Neptune charging forward with his white horses rising from the waves.
+Mr. Glazer’s advert was inspired by the Artist Walter Crane’s 1893 painting titled ‘The Horses of Neptune’, which depicts the god Neptune charging forward with his white horses rising from the waves.

 The mesmeric voiceover reminiscent of passages from Herman Melville’s novel Moby Dick, and pulsating Leftfield score Phat Planet all combine to deliver a perfect meditation on the benefits of patience.
-The ad won just about every award going the year it was released and in 2009 was named amongst the, “greatest advertising of all time” by the The Independent.
+The ad won just about every award going the year it was released and in 2009 was named amongst the, “greatest advertising of all time” by The Independent.